Sysbench

 In computing, sysbench is an open-source software tool.
 Specifically, it is a scriptable multi-threaded benchmarking tool designed for Linux systems.
 It is a C binary and uses LuaJIT scripts to execute benchmarks.
-It is most frequently used for database benchmarks, but can also be used to create arbitrarily complex workloads that do not involve a database server.
-However, it is a multi-purpose benchmark that features tests for CPU, memory, I/O, and database performance testing.
-It is a basic command line utility that offers a direct and uncomplicated way to test your system.
+It is most frequently used for database benchmarks, for example MySQL, but can also be used to create arbitrarily complex workloads that do not involve a database server for general testing.
+It is a multi-purpose benchmark that features tests for CPU, memory, I/O, and database performance testing.
+It is a basic command line utility that offers a direct way to benchmark computer hardware.
 It now comes packaged in most major Linux distribution repositories such as Debian, Ubuntu, CentOS and Arch Linux.

 History

 Sysbench was originally created by Peter Zaitsev in 2004.
 Soon after, Alexy Kopytov took over its development.

 Design

 Sysbench tests the load by running multiple threads at the same time.
 The number of threads is specified by the user.
 Depending on the testing mode, Sysbench can test the total number of requests or the amount of time required to run the complete benchmark, or both.